byIlsa/byIlsa/README.md

 🧩 Junior Full Stack Developer and Channel Lead

-🎓 Currently completing my associates degree in software development with Code Institute.
+🎓 Completed my associates degree in software development with Code Institute.

+Looking for a position where I can solidify my current knowledge and gain more!

 🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾

-### Currently working on
+### Finished!

 [Dark Luna](https://github.com/byIlsa/dark-luna)